CDL Training Course

 MTI is here to help you attain the funding you need to take the next step in your education.
 MTI’s Financial Aid Team can help match you with scholarship opportunities you may qualify for.

-In addition to driving tractor trailers and transporting goods around the country, truck drivers with a Class A CDL license can also be bus drivers, delivery truck drivers, and heavy machinery operators.
+If you’re interested in a career in truck driving, there are several types of routes you can choose, including local, interstate (across state lines), and intrastate (within a state’s boundaries).
+In addition to driving tractor trailers and transporting goods around the country.
 Truck drivers must also be able to secure cargo, carefully inspect and maintain their rig, and follow all applicable federal and state driving regulations.

 Ready to Learn More?